CONSTITUTION and BYLAWS

 C. Voting Members

-All confirmed members who have reached the age set forth in Section I of the Bylaws, and who have read and signed the Constitution and Bylaws of the Congregation shall be entitled to vote and hold office.
+All communicant members who have reached the age set forth in Section I of the Bylaws, and who have read and been given a copy of the Constitution and Bylaws of the Congregation shall be entitled to vote and hold office.

 ARTICLE V THE OFFICE OF PASTOR